-- Determine the identity and contact information of the complainant. - In coordination with campus partners (e.g., the Title IX Coordinator), initiate or assist with any necessary supportive measures. - Identify all policies implicated by the alleged misconduct and notify the complainant and respondent of all the specific policies implicated. - Assist the Title IX Coordinator with conducting a prompt initial assessment to determine if the allegations indicate a potential policy violation. - Commence a thorough, reliable, and impartial investigation by identifying issues and developing a strategic investigation plan, including a witness list, evidence list, intended investigation timeframe, and order of interviews for all witnesses and the parties. - Meet with the complainant to finalize their interview/statement, if necessary. - Prepare the initial Notice of Investigation and Allegation (NOIA).
-The NOIA may be amended with any additional or dismissed allegations. - Notice should inform the parties of their right to have the assistance of an Advisor, who could be a member of the Pool or an Advisor of their choosing present for all meetings attended by the party. - Make good faith efforts to notify the parties of any meeting or interview involving the other party, in advance when possible.
+- Determine the identity and contact information of the complainant. - In coordination with campus partners (e.g., the Title IX Coordinator), initiate or assist with any necessary supportive measures. - Identify all policies implicated by the alleged misconduct and notify the complainant and respondent of all the specific policies implicated. - Conduct a prompt initial assessment to determine if the allegations indicate a potential policy violation. - Begin a thorough, reliable, and impartial investigation by identifying issues and developing a strategic investigation plan, including a witness list, evidence list, intended investigation timeframe, and order of interviews for all witnesses and the parties. - Meet with the complainant to finalize their interview/statement, if necessary. - Prepare the initial Notice of Investigation and Allegation (NOIA). - Notice should inform the parties of their right to have the assistance of an Advisor of their choosing present for all meetings attended by the party. - Make good faith efforts to notify the parties of any meeting or interview involving the other party, in advance when possible. - When participation of a party is expected, provide that party with written notice of the date, time, and location of the meeting, as well as the expected participants and purpose. - Interview all available, relevant witnesses and conduct follow-up interviews as necessary.